-In a recent Ignites article titled What Makes a Bad Wholesaler?
-Poor Listening Skills the results of an advisor survey were published that asked:
+In an Ignites article titled What Makes a Bad Wholesaler?
+Poor Listening Skills, the results of an advisor survey were published that asked:

 “What do you believe is the biggest mistake that wholesalers make when pitching to or serving advisors?”